Azure/Azure-Proactive-Resiliency-Library-v2/docs/content/tools/script-overviews/_index.md

 ### 3_wara_reports_generator.ps1

 #### The specified Excel file may be encrypted.
-If a sensitivity label is applied to the file, please change the sensitivity label to the label without encryption temporarily.
+If a sensitivity label is applied to the file, please change the sensitivity label to the label without encryption temporarily

 The specified Excel file may be has a sensitivity label (encrypted).
 The 3_wara_reports_generator.ps1 script does not support encrypted Excel file currently.
 To avoid this issue, you need to change the sensitivity label to the label without encryption temporarily.
 For example, **Confidential/Any User (No Protection)** sensitivity.
 After completing the script running, you can re-apply the original sensitivity label (recommended).